 This is another great place to spot flamingos in Sardinia as this area features a large saltwater lake.
 You can see flamingos at many points across this expansive lake.

 The lake is also home to many other animals including the purple heron, little bustard, great egret, little egret, spoonbill and kingfisher species.

-Another place where you can see flamingos in Sardinia is in the city of Olbia which is a coastal city located in northeast Sardinia.
+The city of Olbia is a coastal city located in northeast Sardinia.

 This beautiful city is well-known for its medieval basilica and cafes dotting its many central squares.

 It’s actually one of my favorite cities to explore in Sardinia so, flamingos or no flamingos, it’s worth a visit either way.